tomcl/issie/README.md

 ## TODO

-* Incorporate zombie process killing into the build scripts to make manual run unnecessary.
-Requires care.
 * Should Node be upgraded to v14?
-* Remove source map support?
-Depends on whether Fable 3 will integrate it.
+* Make source map support work more consistently (sourceroot option on compiler?)
 * Clean up Paket dependencies